stevemckinney/iamsteve/data/blog/00100-tips-for-sketching-websites.md

 date: "2015-11-10T07:29:00+00:00"
 lastmod: "2016-08-28T10:49:36+00:00"
 summary: "I’ve seen tweets, and hear people say “I’m no good at sketching/drawing.”
 So they don’t bother with doing it.
 For me not sketching your website before going into a wireframe or design, means you’re missing out!Just because you feel like you can’t sketch, doesn’t mean you shouldn’t do it.
 After all, you’re capable of building a website, and at some point in the past you weren’t.
 In this post, I’ll show you my process and how to sketch websites."
-metadesc: I believe sketching should always be part of your process.
+metadesc: "I believe sketching should always be part of your process.
 It's the quickest method to iterate and ingrain ideas in our minds."
 theme: "#fffbf2"
 tags: ["Design"]
 categories: ["Design"]